tebri11/en-for-designers/09-layout-second/index.md

 - My goal was to create a slogan that describes what the center offers us.
 - ,,Center of fun"
 ![image](slogan1.jpg)
+- Next, we assign the selected program to the slogan.
 - 🔵 for family, 🟡 for kids, 🔴 for school
 ![image](slogan.jpg)